marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 1. Open new terminal in you **JupyterLab**

-2. Create the BigQuery dataset and upload the `covertype.csv` file.
+2. Create the BigQuery dataset and upload the Cover Type CSV file.
 ```
 PROJECT_ID=[YOUR_PROJECT_ID]
 DATASET_LOCATION=US